-The Company has recorded a total revenue of US\$4.91 Million during the Year under review which is its fourth year of business operation.
+The Company has recorded a total revenue of US\$10.06 Million during the year under review which is its seventh year of business operation.
+It may be pertinent to mention that since its formation in November 2008, the Company has acted as an investment company.
+Since FY 2018-19, the Company has engaged in trading and distribution in electronic parts and components.
 The summarised financial performances are enumerated below: